tlourey/tlourey.github.io/pages/microsoft-365-tips.md

 This can affect things like validation.
 Refer to [Validation Tips](sharepoint-references.html#validation-tips)

-## Force user to chagne password at next login
+## Force user to change password at next login

 ```powershell
 # Set user account to change password on next login.
 Assumes Microsoft.Graph.Users or Microsoft.Graph module is already installed.